 Van Gogh in Arles

 This small town in Provence in the South of France, a couple of hours from the French Riviera by train, was celebrating the 150th anniversary of Vincent van Gogh’s birth.
 The famous painter originated from the Netherlands but came here for changing scenery.

-Even though he did not live in this town for very long, he actually created some of his most famous work right here, in Arles!
-And one important scene of his life took place in this Provencal town.
-Well, how can one resist!
+Even though he didn’t live in this town for very long, he created some of his most famous work right here, in Arles.
+And an important scene of his life took place in this Provencal town.
+Well, how can one resist?